FooBartn/FooBartn.github.io/_posts/2017-01-12-install-ansible-on-windows-10.md

 {% endhighlight %}

 **That's it!**

 You've officially installed Ansible 2.2+ on Windows.

 ## Quick Test

+### Add your host to the default hosts file.
 I happened to have a Vagrant Windows test box.
-If we want to make sure Ansible is working we can:
+To test that Ansible is working I did this:

-### Add your host to the default hosts file.

 Run: